MicrosoftDocs/architecture-center/docs/solution-ideas/articles/website-content-tag-suggestion-with-deep-learning-and-nlp-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 Social sites, forums, and other text-heavy Q&A services rely heavily on content tagging, which enables good indexing and user search.
 Often, however, content tagging is left to users' discretion.
-Because users don't have lists of commonly searched terms or a deep understanding of the site structure, they frequently mislabel content.
-Mislabeled content is difficult or impossible to find when it's needed later.
+Because users do not have lists of commonly searched terms or a deep understanding of the site structure, they frequently mislabel content.
+Mislabeled content is difficult or impossible to find when it is needed later.

 ## Potential use cases

-Using Natural language processing (NLP) with Deep Learning with data on site-specific search labels enables this solution to greatly improve content tagging accuracy on a site.
-As users type content, this solution offers highly used terms as suggested content tags, which makes it easier for others to find the information.
-NLP inference tags content appropriately to make it searchable on-scaled applications.
+Using Natural language processing (NLP) with Deep Learning for content tagging enables a scalable solution creating tags across content.
+As users search for content by keywords, this multi-class classification process enriches untagged content with labels that will allow searching on substantial portions of text improving the information retrieval processes.
+New incoming content will be appropriately tagged running NLP inference.

 ## Architecture